Education Benchmarks and Levels of Preparation

 These must be completed during EDU 245 Preparing for Level Two: Teacher Candidacy.
 This is typically taken during sophomore year at WSC.
 Transfer students should take this their first semester at WSC.

-• Anthology Portfolio: All education majors must purchase Anthology Portfolio, which is an electronic portfolio used for submitting homework and assessing progress.
+• Anthology Portfolio: All education majors receive a subscription to Anthology Portfolio in EDU 245, which is an electronic portfolio used for submitting homework and assessing progress.
 Anthology Portfolio can also be used for building a personal portfolio for future employment.
-Subscriptions are purchased through the bookstore located in the Student Center.
-If you are a Western Iowa Tech transfer student, contact Brook Jech ([email protected] or 402-375-7373) for the link to gain access to the Benchmarks Portfolio.

 • Background check: All education majors must complete an initial background screening prior to admission into the educator preparation program or the first field experience.
 Information (including the name of the company that completes the screening and fee paid by the student) is provided in Anthology Portfolio.